A learning environment that emphasizes teamwork, communication and collaboration

 Ambulatory clinic rotation

-Residents participate in an ambulatory clinic rotation at Fort Worth Institute of Medical Sciences, a resident run continuity clinic.
+Residents participate in an ambulatory clinic rotation at Primary Care All Saints, a resident-run continuity clinic.

 Residents are assigned their own panel of patients and follow them through three years of residency as their primary care physician under the supervision of an ambulatory attending physician.